nodrygo/GtkLuxorNaiveDemo/README.md

 - Stars
 - Eggs

-very very ugly ack because Luxor is not really adapted to do that
+ugly ack because Luxor is not really adapted to do that
+but seem to work